MatthewRGonzalez/Econometric/_posts/2021-3-28-File Structure.md

 ---
 layout: post
-title:   A Later Post
+title:   New Repository
 categories: [Update]
-excerpt:
-I created a a repository for intializing a directory structure for research projects.
+excerpt: I created a a repository for intializing a directory structure for research projects.
 The actual results can be explored more in the [README](https://github.com/MatthewRGonzalez/file_structure)...
 ---

 # Update